 What is the Pay Review Body?

-NHS pay is normally set through the Pay Review Body (PRB) process which reviews evidence submitted by governments across the UK, by health unions and by NHS employers.
-The PRB then makes recommendations to government ministers who decide whether to accept the recommendations and therefore what pay awards should be implemented.
-If this process is used for 2021/22 pay it is expected to start in early autumn.
+NHS pay is normally set through the Pay Review Body (PRB) process, which reviews evidence submitted by governments across the UK, by health unions and by NHS employers.
+The PRB then makes recommendations to government ministers who decide whether to accept them and what pay awards should be implemented.
+If this process is used for 2021/22 pay, it is expected to start in early autumn.

 What are we asking the government to do about NHS pay?

 The CSP and 13 other unions representing health service staff are asking ministers to work with us to move NHS pay forward by:

 - Making an immediate commitment to pay talks to show staff how much they are valued.
 Because warm words and applause simply aren’t enough.